MustansirZia/mustansir.npx/README.md

 # Why?

 I created this command as sort of my portfolio that can be accessed from any terminal with Node.js.
-I was very curious to see if such a thing could be accomplished and it turned out to be quite easy in the end.
+I was very curious to see if such a thing could be accomplished and it turned out to be quite easy at the end.

 <br />
 <br />